 I can’t get over this subject line.
-It’s 4 words, introduces Noah, and drives to strong online property.
-Noah makes those 4 words do work!
-Added bonus: because they’re the subject line, they have a much larger audience than any other text.
+It’s four words, introduces Noah, and drives to strong online property.
+Noah makes those four words do work!
+Added bonus: Because they’re the subject line, they have a much larger audience than any other text.

-Who: Noah freaking Kagan.
+Who: Noah Kagan.
 Who is he?
-He’s a self deprecating goofy dude with great content at OkDork.com AND all of this is said in the subject line.
+He’s a self deprecating goofy dude with great content at OkDork.com—and all of this is said in the subject line.
 Impressive.

 We’re also learning about who Noah is from the style and brevity of his content.
-Incase you thought about not taking him seriously, he reminds people he was #30 at Facebook in the P.S.
+In case you thought about not taking him seriously, he reminds people he was employee #30 at Facebook in the P.S.

-Why: Noah gives a crystal clear call-to-action is the most prominent part of his email, and it’s clearly meant to help him cater to you.
+Why: Noah gives a crystal clear call-to-action is the most prominent part of his email, and it’s clearly meant to help him help you.
 I like that.

 Where: Noah includes the email address for his site in the subject line.
 Woah!
 He’s clearly driving people there and promising to include content you care about with the call-to-action—not so dorky after all.

-While you MUST be careful that Google spam filter won’t catch your VIP welcome email, visuals can convey your brand, purpose, content and personality without a single word.
+While you need to be careful that Google spam filter won’t catch your VIP welcome email, visuals can convey your brand, purpose, content, and personality without a single word.

 Who: Thrillist.
-Duh.
-From the subject line, to the massive logo, to the use of “thrillist” 9 times in one email, we’re not going to forget.
+From the subject line, to the massive logo, to the use of “Thrillist” nine times in one email, we’re not going to forget.
 Notice how they did this without being redundant.
-Include branding in sender lines, boiler plages, website URLs and social handles.
+Include branding in sender lines, boiler plages, website URLs, and social handles.

-Careful with including too many calls-to-action, especially with social.
+Careful with including too many calls-to-actions, especially with social.
 You don’t want to drive your audience to too many online properties at once.

-Thrillist has also done a fantastic job of branding itself as the one stop shop for food, drink and travel.
-Which pretty much slams into your face with their images and headings.
+Thrillist has also done a fantastic job of branding itself as the one stop shop for food, drink, and travel.
+Which pretty much slams you in the face with their images and headings.

-Why: Best burger in America?
+Why: What's the best burger in America?
 What don’t I know about drinks?
 I want to know!
 When you caption a photo, you’re giving yourself another opportunity to tell you audience why they should care and including clickbait messaging.

 Words of warning: Is your product visually appealing?
 Does it work well as a photo?
 If not, I don’t want to see it.

 Also consider the size of your image.
-Nothing is worse than a photo that isn’t visible on mobile, takes ages to load, or an email being so heavy it clogs your inbox.
+Nothing is worse than a photo that isn’t visible on mobile or takes ages to load, or an email being so heavy it clogs your inbox.

-Where: Mentioning “thrillist” 9 times makes me remember where I signed up.
+Where: Mentioning “Thrillist” nine times makes me remember where I signed up.
 It also leads me back to all of their properties.
 They’re all included.
 It’s the carpet bomb of linking.

 When: Thrillist sets their expectations in the banner.
-This works if you have a visual focused email.
+This works well with a visual-focused email.

 It’s one thing to know, and another to actually create your own.
 Did you notice that every one of these example emails put their value add in the second sentence?
 Did you learn anything from these welcome emails examples?
 How much time have you spent optimizing this important first contact with your new subscribers?